ALA Division Presidents' Programs, Chair Programs, and other Featured Speakers

 The AASL Awards Ceremony highlights best practices in school librarianship through collaboration, leadership, innovative programming, national involvement, and upholding the principles of the profession.
 The program is a public acknowledgment and celebration of school librarians who have made a significant contribution and modeled excellence within the profession.
 Also recognized, the 2018 AASL Best Websites and Best Apps for Teaching and Learning, and a new recognition this year, the 2018 AASL Social Media Superstars.
 AASL President Steven Yates will present the final award, the Crystal Apple Award.

 Following the Awards Ceremony, Yates will welcome Dr. Jervette R. Ward, associate professor of English at the University of Alaska Anchorage, who will present her thoughts on equity, diversity, and inclusion.
+Get details and add to your schedule.

 (ACRL) ACRL President’s Program: Beyond Resilience: Crafting a Caring Organization